aviatesk/JET.jl/docs/src/tutorial.md

 mis = methodinstances(MyPkg)    # get all the compiled methodinstances for functions owned by the package
 # Now let's filter out the ones that pass without issue
 badmis = filter(mis) do mi
-    !isempty(JET.get_reports(report_call(mi.specTypes)))
+    !isempty(JET.get_reports(report_call(mi)))
 end
 ```

-Then you can inspect the methodinstances in `badmis` individually with `report_call(mi.specTypes)`.
+Then you can inspect the methodinstances in `badmis` individually with `report_call(mi)`.

 There are two caveats to note:

 - `methodinstances(MyPkg)` only covers *functions* owned by `MyPkg`.
 If `MyPkg` defines an "extension" method `OtherPkg.f(...)`, any corresponding methodinstances would appear in the list for `OtherPkg`.
 - if you [disable precompilation](https://julialang.github.io/PrecompileTools.jl/stable/#Package-developers:-reducing-the-cost-of-precompilation-during-development) for your development version of the package, you'll get a greatly-reduced list of methodinstances that does not reflect ordinary usage.
-JET analysis should only be performed on packages that are actively using their precompilation workloads.
+This style of JET analysis should only be performed on packages that are actively using their precompilation workloads.